azoffshowy/AmazOff/README.md

 4. Launch the Amazon Prime Video App.
 A Popup-message should appear showing the patch loading state.

 Notes:
-- The app may close immediately after a patch or unpatch operation.
+- The patcher may close immediately after a patch or unpatch operation.
   This behavior is expected.
 Log is persistent, you can check the actions outcome by reopening the patcher.
 - A successful patch is confirmed by a **toast notification** when the Amazon app is launched.